Madd Fari Rules in Tajweed: Extended Elongation Guide

 Common mistakes include: inconsistent timing (duration varies), too short duration (not holding for full 4-6 counts), too long duration (holding longer than 6 counts), forced sound (making it sound artificial), poor articulation (not maintaining proper mouth position), confusing with Madd Asli (applying wrong rules), and inconsistent quality (changing vowel quality during elongation).
 Fix these by using metronome consistently, practicing deliberate elongation, and learning to recognize Madd Fari triggers.

-Ready to Master Madd Fari Rules with Expert Guidance?
+Ready to Learn Madd Fari Properly with Step-by-Step Support?

 Start Learning Tajweed Today